rmm5t/duplicatorg/README.md

 ## Usage

-Once everything is setup and assuming you have a serial connection with your machine, you can now build any object that sits on the machines SD card.
+Once everything is setup and assuming you have a serial connection with your machine, you can now build any object that sits on the machine's SD card.

 ```bash
 $ duplicatorg [object.s3g]